Welcome to the Mr. Local History Project

 “A 501c3 Non-Profit Dedicated to Preserving and Promoting Jersey History with a Social Twist”

-The Mr. Local History Project starts here with our story about preserving history in a new way using wood, art, and researched history.
+The Mr. Local History Project begins here with our story about preserving history in a new way, utilizing wood, art, and researched history.
 Wildwood, Sandy Hook, Old Barney, The Stone Pony, and Lucy the Elephant are the first five honored.
 Why do we care to preserve and promote these landmark icons?
 Because they’re the best!

 This Week’s Top 10 Posts